Canon T5i vs Panasonic FZ1000 II

 It is notable that the FZ1000 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5i and FZ1000 II can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T5i or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.